HaijiangYan/AIOM/docs/quick-start.md

 You will be prompted to input some key information to define your new study, including:

-- **`your_study_name`** - can be any name without a space.
+- **`your_study_name`** - can be any name without spaces and hyphens.
 - **`tasks_in_order`** - can be any task names splitted by '/' in order according to your design.
 If a task name is already existed in [demos](examples/template_list.md), then corresponding templates will be used for this task; if not, AIOM will initialize a simple template (categorization task) as base code for you to customize your task.
-For the first-time test, I encourage you to input _categorization/your_customized_name_ to test the multi-task management, established demo and task custimization with AIOM in one run, without the need to build external endpoints serving your stimuli.
+For the first-time test, I advise you to input _categorization/a_customized_name_outside_templates_ to test the multi-task management, established demo and task custimization with AIOM in one run, without the need to build external endpoints serving your stimuli.
 - **`participants_entrance`** - for now, just using prolific (automatically get participant_id from url) or not (participants input id manually).
 ```bash
 cd your_study_name  # set your study as CWD